Guy Reffitt: First trial of US Capitol riot ends with conviction

 Jurors took under four hours to unanimously convict Reffitt.

+According to investigators, Reffitt was among the mob of Donald Trump supporters that stormed the Capitol on 6 January as lawmakers met to confirm Joe Biden's presidential win.

-According to investigators, Reffitt - an oil-field worker and alleged member of the Three Percenters far-right militia - drove from Texas to Washington DC to participate in the riot, and led fellow members of the Three Percenters up the Capitol's staircase to the building.
+Reffitt - an oil-field worker and alleged member of the Three Percenters far-right militia - drove from Texas to Washington DC to participate in the riot, and led fellow members of the Three Percenters up the Capitol's staircase to the building.

 In court, prosecutors used Reffitt's own words against him, telling jurors that he "lit the match" during the riot.